 Washington Housing Market Predictions

-The Washington housing market has done very well for itself in the last nine years.
+The Washington housing market has done very well for itself in the last ten years.
 For the better part of a decade, real estate in Washington has exhibited many of the same characteristics as its national counterparts.
-Price increases, confidence in the market, and several other indicators are in line with national trends, but what does that mean moving forward?
-What can the Washington real estate investing community expect moving forward?
+Today, well into an inflationary economy, trends are starting to take shape.
+With all that has happened over the last few years, it's growing easier to assume the following predictions will come to fruition in the Washington housing market:

 Secondary cities will receive more attention: Seattle has seen demand increase dramatically in recent history.
 In doing so, prices have increased alongside the competition.
 It is now fair to assume secondary cities like Tacoma will start receiving more attention.
 Appreciation in smaller cities has yet to reach the same level as Seattle, attracting many first-time buyers.
 Cheaper home values will then drive up competition in areas where it wasn't before.

-Historic appreciation will continue: Despite the pandemic, real estate in Washington remains red hot.
+Historic appreciation will continue: Real estate in Washington remains red hot, despite higher mortgage rates.
 As it turns out, pent-up demand was enough to maintain an active housing sector.
 However, there aren't enough listings to keep up with demand.
 As a result, sellers will increase asking prices to line up with the competition.

 The Coronavirus impacted the Washington real estate market, but not in the way many would have assumed.
-In the first quarter of last year, local real estate experienced a setback, but it was only temporary.
+In the first quarter of 2020, local real estate experienced a setback, but it was only temporary.
 Fear and uncertainty stalled the market for a little while, but the market persisted.
-In fact, the Coronavirus actually catalyzed a hectic year in real estate.
+In fact, the Coronavirus actually catalyzed a historic run in real estate.
 Thanks to a lot of help from low interest rates, buying activity lifted the entire sector.
-The momentum generated over the course of 2020 looks entirely capable of continuing this year.
+The momentum generated over the course of the last few years looks entirely capable of continuing well into next year.

 *The information contained herein was pulled from third party sites.
 Although this information was found from sources believed to be reliable, FortuneBuilders Inc. makes no representations, warranties, or guarantees, either expressed or implied, as to whether the information presented is accurate, reliable, or current.
 Any reliance on this information is at your own risk.
 All information presented should be independently verified.
 FortuneBuilders Inc. assumes no liability for any damages whatsoever, including any direct, indirect, punitive, exemplary, incidental, special, or consequential damages arising out of or in any way connected with your use of the information presented.